SamBrooksh/NWNSamMod/Plan.md

 Lasts for 1 round per Void Scarred level
 Referred to as Void Consumed
 #### 13rd Level
-Void Hop = Short Range Teleport (Essentially Spell - with small penalty) 1 + INT times - May rework Void Scorn - Target Debuff for a while (Clone has small chance to try and apply)
+Void Hop = Short Range Teleport (Essentially Spell - with small penalty) 1 + INT times - May rework - Currently haven't implemented
+Void Scorn - Target Debuff for a while (Clone has small chance to try and apply)
 #### 14th Level
 Reinvigorate - Remove Fading from target to get buffs